By: Patrice Tomcik, Senior National Field Manager, Moms Clean Air Force

 About: Mercury and Air Toxics Standards for Power Plants: Proposed Reaffirmation of the Appropriate and Necessary Finding, Docket ID No. EPA–HQ–OAR–2018–0794

 To: Environmental Protection Agency

 Thank you for this opportunity to testify.
-My name is Patrice Tomcik, and I am the mother of two boys and a Senior National Field Manager for Moms Clean Air Force, an organization of over 1 million moms and dads united to protect our children’s health from air pollution and climate change.
+My name is Patrice Tomcik, and I am the mother of two boys and a Senior National Field Manager for Moms Clean Air Force, an organization of over 1 million moms and dads united to protect our children from air pollution.
 I live in Gibsonia, Pennsylvania, about 30 minutes north of Pittsburgh, and I am here today to support this administration’s proposal to reinstate the appropriate and necessary finding of the Mercury and Air Toxics Standards.

 Coal-fired power plants are a significant source of mercury pollution across our nation emitting approximately 8,800 pounds of mercury emissions in 2017 alone.
 In Southwestern Pennsylvania where I live, there are two coal-fired power plants that emit a very large amount of mercury pollution—the Keystone and Conemaugh power generating stations.
 Exposure to mercury is a particular concern for pregnant women, nursing mothers, and young children.
 I remember my doctor warning me to avoid certain kinds of fish during pregnancy because mercury is a toxic heavy metal that can cause brain damage and impairs learning and growth.
 Along with mercury pollution, power plants emit other pollutants that can cause premature deaths, asthma, chronic bronchitis, and heart attacks.